Seas of garbage

 This garbage can also come back to shore, where it pollutes beaches and other coastal habitats.

 In many parts of the world, sewage flows untreated, or under-treated, into the ocean.
-For example, 80% of urban sewage discharged into the Mediterranean Sea is untreated.
+For example, 80% of urban sewage discharged into the Mediterranean Sea

 This sewage can also lead to eutrophication.
 In addition, it can cause human disease and lead to beach closures.